-The year-over-year LTD rate continues to be the lowest it has been since 2015, despite the pandemic, currently tracking at 1.92.
-The 2022 year-to-date LTD Claims Rate continues to meet the target of 2.25.
+The 2022 LTD rate is the lowest it has been since 2015, despite the pandemic, currently tracking at 2.05.
+The 2022 LTD Claims Rate is meeting the target of 2.25.
 This is in part due to the growth of the organization over this timeframe, but is also largely due to the continuing success that the Absence and Disability Management (ADM) team is having with returning employees to productive work prior to an LTD claim becoming necessary.

 The changes implemented in ADM in early 2019 continue to demonstrate a close to 20% improvement in the percentage of cases that return to work prior to LTD (2019 baseline = 54%; 2022 = 72.1%), positively impacting the new LTD claims rate.
-The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue - i.e. Rheumatoid arthritis, etc. 3) Accident/Injury -i.e. MVA; 4) Cancer.
+The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue i.e. Rheumatoid arthritis, etc. 3) Accident/Injury -i.e. MVA; 4) Cancer.